pablomm/seq_nms_yolo/README.md

     ```

-1. Copy a video file to the video folder, for example, `input.mp4`.
-If you do not have one, could be download one by running
+1. Copy a video file to the _video_ folder, for example, `input.mp4`.
+If you do not have one, you can download one by running

     ```bash
     cd video
-    wget https://www.pexels.com/video/3209828/download/ -O input.mp4
+    wget https://www.pexels.com/video/5538137/download/?fps=25.0&h=240&w=426 -O input.mp4

     ```
 1. Extract the frames of the video by running, inside the video folder, the `video2img` and `get_pkllist` scripts